Skip to main content

 Configuration

 The History service requires a configuration object when creating a new instance.
-The configuration object should have the following structure:
+The configuration object must have the following structure:

 {